A cheela is a savory crepe to make you acquainted with this term.

-A couple of weeks back i was at a wedding party ( In Lucknow) and mung ka cheela was being served as a part of a huge range of appetizers .
-I told an Oriya friend of mine to take her kids to that counter as kids like it very much .
-They had tasted this mung ka cheela for the first time and this friend was intrigued enough to ask me how did i know that her kids would love it more than the other fancier and exotic looking things around ....
+A couple of weeks back I was at a wedding party (In Lucknow) and mung ka cheela was being served as a part of a huge range of appetizers.
+I told an Oriya friend of mine to take her kids to that counter as kids like it very much.
+They were tasting mung ka cheela for the first time and this friend was intrigued enough to ask me how did I know that her kids would love it more than the other fancier and exotic looking things around.
+I chuckled in my mind.

 skimmed milk 500 ml